 - The new approaches faculty develop by participating in a Freshman Connection learning community are transferable: they have positive effects on teaching and learning even in traditional (stand-alone) classes faculty may be teaching.

 Who Is Eligible?

-Eligibility for the Fall 2013 Freshman Connection is determined by your major.
-Check the majors here to see if yours is listed.
+Eligibility for the Fall 2014 Freshman Connection is determined by your major.
+Look for yours in the list below.
 Not sure?
 Ask your advisor for help.

 - African American Studies

 - Asian American Studies

 - Business Administration with one of the following options: Business Law, Global Supply Chain Management, Insurance and Financial Services (Pre-Insurance and Financial Services), Real Estate, Systems and Operations Management